mmkobylin/snake/README.md

 # snake

-Very beginning of snake game, from scratch, no tutorials.
+Very beginning of snake game, from scratch.

 Technology used: